Asset hyperlinking

 Note that in the example described above, the orders can come from one system (e.g. CRM), but the list of products can be obtained from another (e.g. inventory).
 However, from the user perspective, it doesn't matter — all the required data is linked and is accessible with a single click, no matter where it's actually stored.

-If a row command is defined in item settings, every row in the dataset will have exactly the same set of row commands.
+If a row command is defined in asset settings, every row in the dataset will have exactly the same set of row commands.
 In other words, if a row command is available in one row, it's available in any other row of the same dataset.
 Row commands are quite flexible:

 • Different commands can be assigned to different row values (values in different columns of the same row)